perseveranceLX/ImageProcessingTransformer/README.md

 # ImageProcessingTransformer
 Third party Pytorch implement of Image Processing Transformer (Pre-Trained Image Processing Transformer arXiv:2012.00364v2)

+The latest version contains some important modifications according to the official mindspore implementation.
+It makes convergecy a lot faster.
+Please make sure you update to the latest version.

 only contain model definition file and train/test file.
 Dataloader file is not yet released.
 You could implement your own dataloader.

 To pretrain on random task